DavidAnson/check-pages/README.md

 [![Coverage][coveralls-image]][coveralls-url]
 [![License][license-image]][license-url]

 ## Install

 ```shell
 npm install check-pages --save-dev
 ```

-If you're using [Grunt](http://gruntjs.com/), the [`grunt-check-pages`](https://www.npmjs.com/package/grunt-check-pages) package wraps this functionality in a Grunt task.
+If you're using [Grunt](http://gruntjs.com/), the [`grunt-check-pages` package](https://www.npmjs.com/package/grunt-check-pages) wraps this functionality in a Grunt task.

 If you're using [Gulp](http://gulpjs.com/) or another framework, the example below shows how to integrate `check-pages` into your workflow.

+For direct use, the [`check-pages-cli` package](https://github.com/DavidAnson/check-pages-cli) wraps `check-pages` with a command-line interface.

 ## Overview